5 Reasons to Pay Your Debt Collections

 Improve Your Credit Score

-As collections get older, they affect your credit score less.
-Collection accounts will disappear from your credit report after seven years, even if you never pay them.
-But if the accounts are less than seven years old, a paid collection is better for your credit score than an unpaid one.
+Fortunately, as collections get older, they affect your credit score less.
+After seven years, collection accounts drop off your credit report, even if you never pay them.
+But if the accounts are less than seven years old and not approaching the credit reporting time limit, a paid collection is better for your credit score than an unpaid one.

-Keep in mind that settling an account by negotiating a lower payoff is not the same as paying the full, original debt.
-Lenders still may view a lower negotiated payoff as an example of a potential borrower who didn't fully settle a debt—even if your balance shows $0 owed.
+Settling an a collection by paying a lower amount may be an option, but it's not the same as paying in full.
+Some lenders still may view a lower negotiated payoff as an example of a potential borrower who didn't fully take care of a debt—even if your balance shows $0 owed.

 Eliminate the Risk of Being Sued